sebastianruder/NLP-progress/english/shallow_syntax.md

 ### CoNLL 2003

-Though the [CoNLL 2003](https://www.clips.uantwerpen.be/conll2003/ner/) datasets are used for evaluating NER.
+Though the [CoNLL 2003](https://www.clips.uantwerpen.be/conll2003/ner/) datasets are typically used for evaluating NER.
 It can be used for evaluating chunking.
 The dataset split is official standard split.
 Models are evaluated based on F1.

 | Model           | English | German  |  Paper / Source |
 | ------------- | :-----:| :-----:| --- |